coremartin/StealthSigner/README.md

 ## Persistence stub

 `src/persistence.ts` keeps a local `state/snapshot-history.json` file with the last 200 entries so the CLI can capture multi-run context.
 The `SnapshotStore` exposes `read` and `persist` helpers that append the newest estimates, trim the file, and then hand the merged history back to the scorer.
 This emulates a simple persistence layer until a proper database or event log is introduced.

+## Provider sets

+Provider sets live in `src/config.ts` so the collector can swap between default, diligence, or alerting feeds.
+The CLI respects the `LIMINAL_PROVIDER_SET` environment variable and prints the active set on every run, which keeps the solo maintainer aware of where the estimates are sourced when reviewing logs or alerts.